nirgn975/devRes/README.md

 Great!
 All issues and pull requests are welcome.

-For local development just copy all the files to the `exampleSite` directory, navigate to it and just start [hugo](https://gohugo.io) with `hugo server -D`.
+For local development just copy all the files to the `exampleSite` directory, navigate to it and just start [hugo](https://gohugo.io) with `hugo server --source=exampleSite -v --gc`.